Introduction and Table of Contents

 Next, I put on my motivational speaker hat.
 AP Bio is a hard course.
 Our students are facing a big challenge.
 I’m going to try to inspire them throughout this journey, and Day 1 is the time to start.
 I present AP Bio as a hero’s journey in which the students are the heroes, and I’m their guide.
 Note that while I’ll mention the pandemic and SARS-CoV-2 (and I’ll bring it in a lot throughout the year) I’m going to save teaching about the virus for later.
 I just don’t want to do it during the first few days (because the pandemic has been traumatic for many students, and I want to build more trust before teaching about it).
 At the same time, based on my experience last year, students are intensely interested in the biology behind the pandemic, so I want to assure students that I will be teaching about it, without going into the details.

 I end with an activity called AP Bio sentence matching.
-You can see my instructions for it in my Google Slideshow for this year.
+You can see my instructions for it in my first week Google slideshow (link is above).
 Here’s a link to the sentences that I use.
-You can also use these, which are taken from the AP Bio Course and Exam Description.

 If we still have time after that, I’ll talk to my students about how the course works.
-This is all embedded in this document which includes weekly agendas and a syllabus (with procedures).
-Use this document to see last year’s agendas.
+This is all embedded in this document which includes weekly agendas and a syllabus (with procedures) from my last year in the classroom, 2022-23.

 Day 2: Class Procedures, More Personalization, Introduce Natural Selection

-I’ll start class by having my students skim through my weekly agenda (see above)
+I’ll start class by having my students skim through my weekly agenda (see link immediately above)

 Then, I’ll briefly introduce the key ideas of biology.
 These are the four big ideas that you’ll find in the College Board’s Course and Exam Description.
 While these ideas (first introduced in 2012) got demoted a bit when the course was redesigned in 2019, they still provide a great framework for understanding biology.